paps/dotfiles/README.md

 (To target NextDNS' configuration on poorly configurable devices (e.g. a Samsung TV) behind the same NAT as a desktop PC, the public IP is bound thanks to a crontab entry similar to this one: `21 */4 * * * curl --fail --silent --show-error 'https://link-ip.nextdns.io/xxxxxx/yyyyyyyyyyyyyyyyy' 2>&1 | logger -t nextdnslinkip`.)

+To observe the current DNS configuration, simply run `resolvectl`.

+If there is a need to clear the local cache (improbable as we're using `Cache=no`), run `resolvectl flush-caches`.

 **Switching off NextDNS**

 In some cases (such as wifi portals), it might be necessary to disable NextDNS.
 To do this: